-I HELP WOMEN END DIETING FOREVER, FIND FOOD FREEDOM, GET STRONG & LOVE THEIR BODIES (FOR REAL).
+I HELP WOMEN END DIETING FOREVER, UNLOCK THEIR INNER BADASS, GET STRONG & LOVE THEIR BODIES (FOR REAL).

 "But the most important thing Rachel taught me is how to love myself."